KasHunt/T5Doodle_Jigsaw/README.md

 - Remote multiplayer

 ## Development Time
-- Approximately 14 hours (Including a rabbit hole of ballistics calculations)
+- For v0.1.0 Approximately 14 hours (Including a rabbit hole of ballistics calculations)
+- For v0.2.0 Approximately 6 hours (Mostly on reusable Gameboard and wand components)

 ## Tooling
 - Unity 2021.3 **: Game Engine**